 Jonathon Poliszuk earned his BFA in Illustration from the Maryland Institute College of Art.
 He lives and works in Baltimore, Maryland and operates Pellinore Press in partnership with Ursula Minervini.

-My comics explore a proxy society as a view of our own culture and relationship to each other and our environment.
+My Tripvine series of comics and prints explores a proxy society as a view of our own culture and relationship to each other and our environment.
 When creating this work I adopt the position of an anthropologist learning about a foreign culture.

 Uprooted depicts the discovery and laborious excavation of a geological, possibly organic formation.
 The narrative concludes with the formation disengaging from the ground and floating into the air.
 We don’t know the intent of the excavators: was it unearthed because it is dangerous and needs to be released to be disposed of, valuable but something went awry in the excavation, and/or it has some form of consciousness and leaves of its own accord.
 This ambiguity invites contemplation of our interactions with nature and technology.